 Carolina Beach offers miles of clean, family-friendly beaches, along with a vintage boardwalk that has been rated one of the top 10 in the country.
 They offer weekly entertainment, including summer fireworks, with great food like the famous Britt’s Donuts.
 Families can also enjoy world-class fishing, a lesson at the Tony Silvagni Surf School, kayaking, biking, and maybe even rescuing a sea turtle.

-With 10 miles of pristine beach, Kiawah Island was named the best island in America by Conde Nast Traveler.
+With 10 miles of pristine beach, Kiawah Island in South Carolina was named the best island in America by Conde Nast Traveler.
 Its award-winning beaches offer the perfect place to watch both sunrises and sunsets, with shallow surf and pleasant 85 degree water temperatures all summer long.
 Kiawah is also the ideal spot for golf, tennis, biking, boating and fishing in nature’s playground.